briandoyle81/warpflow-contracts/README.md

 Limit fleet max cost
 Enforce minimum fleet size
-Decide if players should be able to cancel fleet before other submits
+Decide if players should be able to cancel fleet before other submits The creator should probably be allowed to set their fleet without a joiner